 All student PII is stored encrypted in place at all times utilizing at least 256 bit encryption protocols.
 All User Data is stored in access-restricted systems within the United States.
 Only authorized QuaverEd employees can access sensitive data, and only to serve the needs of our users.
 All QuaverEd employees with access to any User Data undergo criminal background checks, attend annual data security training, and sign confidentiality agreements.
 QuaverEd does not disclose User Data to any third parties.

 Specific User Data elements are utilized for differing purposes.
 For instance, a student’s name might be utilized to populate a teacher’s class roster in QuaverEd and allow the teacher to identify the student within the program.
 A teacher’s email address might be used for critical account communications.
-A complete, up-to-date listing of the data elements that QuaverEd collects and how each element is used can be found on our data security notice help page.
+A complete, up-to-date listing of the data elements that QuaverEd collects and how each element is used can be found on our data collection notice.

 QuaverEd does not disclose User Data to any third parties without the express, written consent of the Data Owner.
 QuaverEd never sells student data for any reason.
 QuaverEd only transfers User Data to verified, authorized recipients using secure transfer protocols that encrypt the data in motion.
 We have internal rules and procedures in place for determining authorized recipients and verifying their identity.
 We do not share User Data, even de-identified, with any third parties.